-Also, Mario still doesn’t change.
+But even more so, Mario still doesn’t change.
 There is no Hero’s Journey.
 The people who go through the journeys are the party members, or certain NPCs like TEC.
 Thinking about both SPM and Galaxy, it is Count Bleck and Rosalina, respectively, that have the character arcs that ground the narrative.

 There are tons of iconic archetypes Nintendo could draw on if it wanted to give Mario, and, by extension, you, a true journey.
-There are different kinds of heroes, from classic to iconic and so on.
+There are different kinds of heroes, from Classic to Iconic and so on.

 Compared to Luigi, who at least changes somewhat in his games like Luigi’s Mansion (i.e. growing some courage), Mario doesn’t.